- FDI pledged to Korea amount to $4.7 billion in Q1 2021-04-05

-Despite difficult external circumstances amid COVID-19, FDI arrivals hit the record high quarterly value.
+Despite difficult external circumstances amid COVID-19, FDI arrivals hit the record high quarterly value for the first quarter in history.
 Investment that was delayed due to the virus outbreak last year has resumed in the first quarter led by strong merger and acquisition (M&A) investments.

 In particular, FDI to Green New Deal-related projects, new industries, and high-tech materials, parts and equipment sectors expanded.